Saving Electricity home

 The Maryland Fire and Rescue Institute (of the University of Maryland) built three small houses and then burned them to the ground to see how insulation choice affected burn time.
 One house had no insulation, another had fiberglass, and the third had cellulose.
 The results?
 The house with no insulation and fiberglass insulation collapsed about the same time, after 40 and 42.5 minutes respectively.
 The house with cellulose insulation lasted another 24.5 minutes longer than the building with fiberglass.

 How could this be, when cellulose is made from old newspaper and fiberglass is made from, well, glass?
 The first thing is that cellulose insulation is treated with fire retardants like borate which make it harder to burn.
 But still...how does it outperform fiberglass?
-The answer is probably that when you try to burn cellulose, it chars black but the mass is still there.
+The answer is probably that when you try to burn cellulose, it chars black but the material is still there.
 When you burn fiberglass, it melts away, allowing the fire to more easily spread.
 There's a bit in the video below where someone takes a blowtorch to some cellulose insulation he's holding in his hand, and the cellulose won't ignite, it just turns black.

 Similar research by the National Research Council of Canada showed that cellulose insulation increases a building's fire resistance by 22 to 55% compared to traditonal fiberglass. (source)